smartcontractkit/near-protocol-adapter/README.md

 ### Prerequisite

 - NEAR account: Please create one with [NEAR Wallet](https://wallet.nearprotocol.com).
-- NEAR Shell: Please install it following the [NEAR docs instructions](https://docs.near.org/docs/development/near-shell).
+- NEAR CLI: Please install it following the [NEAR docs instructions](https://docs.near.org/docs/development/near-cli).

 ### NEAR login

-In the project root, login with `near-shell` by following the instructions after this command:
+In the project root, login with `near-cli` by following the instructions after this command:

 ```bash
 near login